 Are you a first-year TiSEM student?
-Then you automtically participate in the PASS program, together with your work group.
-PASS is a mandatory module and part of one of the courses in your first year.
+Then you automatically participate in the PASS program, together with your work group.
+PASS is a module and part of one of the courses in your first year.
 The exact course it is combined with is different for every bachelor.
-During the year you have to reach a certain amount of PASS points in order to pass the course.
 For more information about PASS you can take a look at the syllabus of the course, you can find this on CANVAS.

 PASS is divided into a formal and informal part.
 The formal part is organized by the PASS team of the university.
 A class meeting is an example of an aspect of PASS that is part of the formal part.